-Pregnancy and postpartum are a time of significant adjustment for a new mother.
-Add in the physical stress of pregnancy and recovery of birth, hormonal changes of pregnancy and postpartum, and altered sleep and it is easy to see how pregnancy and postpartum can be a challenging time for mother’s well-being.
+Pregnancy and postpartum are a time of significant adjustment for a new mother or birthing parent.
+Add in the physical stress of pregnancy, recovery of birth, hormonal changes of pregnancy and postpartum, and altered sleep and it is easy to see how pregnancy and postpartum can be a challenging time for well-being.
 Like pregnancy, the postpartum time can be an especially vulnerable time as families adjust to caring for a newborn.

-Postpartum blues (baby blues) is normal, affecting most new mothers in the first 2-3 weeks after delivery (Mayo Clinic, 2020).
+Postpartum blues (baby blues) is normal, affecting most new mothers and birthing parents in the first 2-3 weeks after delivery (Mayo Clinic, 2020).
 You may find yourself crying easily, feeling very exhausted, irritable, or emotionally vulnerable.
 Taking time to rest and take care of yourself can help minimize the baby blues.

 Perinatal Mood and Anxiety:

-As a new mother, it is vital that you take good care of yourself during pregnancy and while caring for your baby.
+As a parent, it is vital that you take good care of yourself during pregnancy and while caring for your baby.

 ACOG committee opinion no. 735.
 (2018).
 Obstetrics & Gynecology, 131(5), e130-e139. doi:10.1097/AOG.0000000000002632

 Mayo Clinic.
 (2020).
 Postpartum depression.
 Retrieved from https://www.mayoclinic.org/diseases-conditions/postpartum-depression/symptoms-causes/syc-20376617

 Postpartum Support International.
 (2020).
 Pregnancy and postpartum support overview.
 Retrieved from https://www.postpartum.net/learn-more/pregnancy-postpartum-mental-health/

 In case of an emergency, please call 9-1-1 or go to your nearest emergency room.
 SUICIDE PREVENTION HOTLINE: 1-800-273-TALK (8255)